-- flax egg replacer (mix 1 tbs. ground flax seed with 3 tbs. water; stir and let sit overnight)
+- Flax egg replacer (mix 1 tbs. ground flax seed with 3 tbs. water; stir and let sit 15 minutes)

-- Dark chocolate ( I used chocolate truffle, sliced)
+- Dark chocolate (we used chocolate truffle, sliced)

 - Preheat oven to 350F.
 Line a baking sheet with parchment paper or a Silpat (silicon baking mat).